ritza-co/fusionauth-site/site/docs/v1/tech/guides/user-actions-new.md

 create a user action
-apply it to users via the API or admin UI (actioning) Also mention/define any other jargon:
+apply it to users via the API or admin UI (actioning)

-action
-actioner
-actionee
-actioning a user
-temporal
-... anything else

 ### Time Based User Actions
 add a diagram of the flow: